 Our star is Florijan the Bat, whom you can meet in our flyer.
 If you don’t know his story, you may still be nursing a prejudice against these fascinating nocturnal creatures.
 Don’t worry, we are going to help you to get rid of it gradually and painlessly in our amusing workshops and plays at the mountain lodge Glavica, and take you to visit their cave home – the Veternica Cave.
 Our expert guests from the Zagreb Zoo and Maksimir Park will tell you many interesting stories about these flying mammals, their habitat and the way of life, as well as about the factors that endanger them.
-Therefore come to Veternica Cave every year on the last Saturday in August, get to know Florijan the Bat and have fun with us!
+Therefore come to Veternica Cave every year on the last weekend in August, get to know Florijan the Bat and have fun with us!

 Even though many would choose the wide-open spaces of Medvednica over its dark and chilly underground, Veternica Cave merits a visit for many reasons!